 In Luke 16:19-31, Jesus tells a story of a rich man who died and went to place of “torment” in “Hades,” while Lazarus (a righteous man) went to a place of rest in the “Abraham’s bosom” portion of Hades.
 Jesus reports that the rich man in the “torment” section of Hades was able to see and communicate with people in “Abraham’s bosom,” but that no one was able to travel between the two compartments as they were separated by a “a great chasm.”
-It is thought that the three days between Christ’s death and resurrection, Jesus freed the Old Testament servants of God in the “Abraham’s bosom” side to go to heaven with Him, while those in the torment side of Hades remain there until the future white throne judgment of God when “death and Hades” will be “thrown into the lake of fire” (Revelation 20:14).
+It is thought that in the three days between Christ’s death and resurrection, Jesus freed the Old Testament servants of God in the “Abraham’s bosom” side to go to heaven with Him, while those in the torment side of Hades remain there until the future white throne judgment of God when “death and Hades” will be “thrown into the lake of fire” (Revelation 20:14).
 Thus, we see that while Elijah and Enoch didn’t die when they were “taken up” immediately to the sky “heaven,” God kept them in the “Abraham’s bosom” portion of Hades until Jesus’ resurrection, when they went directly to the heaven where God dwells.
 Other Scriptures that support this viewpoint are as follows:

-EPHESIANS 4:8-11: “Therefore it says, ‘When He ascended on high, He led captive a host of captives, And He gave gifts to men.’
+EPHESIANS 4:8-10: “Therefore it says, ‘When He ascended on high, He led captive a host of captives, And He gave gifts to men.’
 (Now this expression, ‘He ascended,’ what does it mean except that He also had descended into the lower parts of the earth?
-He who descended is Himself also He who ascended far above all the heavens, that He might fill all things.)”
+He who descended is Himself also He who ascended far above all the heavens, so that He might fill all things.)”

-1 PETER 3:18-19: “For Christ also died for sins once for all, the just for the unjust, in order that He might bring us to God, having been put to death in the flesh, but made alive in the spirit; in which also He went and made proclamation to the spirits now in prison.”
+1 PETER 3:18-19: “For Christ also died for sins once for all, the just for the unjust, so that He might bring us to God, having been put to death in the flesh, but made alive in the spirit; in which also He went and made proclamation to the spirits now in prison.”

-LUKE 23:43: “And He said to him, ‘Truly I say to you, today you shall be with Me in Paradise.’ ”
+LUKE 23:43: “And He said to him, ‘Truly I say to you, today you shall be with Me in Paradise.’”

-Now that “Paradise” has been moved from “Hades” into the “third heaven” where God dwells, the spirits of Christians who die, go immediately to be “with” Jesus in heaven.
+Now that “Paradise” has been moved from “Hades” into the “third heaven” where God dwells, the spirits of Christians who die, go immediately to be with Jesus in heaven.

 2 CORINTHIANS 12:2-4: “I know a man in Christ who fourteen years ago—whether in the body I do not know, or out of the body I do not know, God knows—such a man was caught up to the third heaven.
 And I know how such a man—whether in the body or apart from the body I do not know, God knows—was caught up into Paradise, and heard inexpressible words, which a man is not permitted to speak.”